forcedotcom/java-sdk/connector/doc/native-api.md

 ---
 # Native API Clients

-The Database.com Service Connector gives you access to a set of native API connection classes for writing directly to Database.com's native APIs.
+The Database.com Service Connector gives you access to a set of native API connection classes for writing directly to the native Force.com APIs.
 For more details, see the Javadoc for ForceServiceConnector.

 ## PartnerConnection